isomerpages/moe-gongshangpri/_parents-and-partners/Homework Policy.md

 </td>
 <td rowspan="1" colspan="1">
 <p>Provide students with review and reinforcement of knowledge and skills
-introduced in previous lesson(s) so as to facilitation retention of factual knowledge and deepening of conceptual understanding</p>
+introduced in previous lesson(s) so as to facilitate retention of factual knowledge and deepening of conceptual understanding</p>
 </td>
 <td rowspan="1" colspan="1">